csingleton19/Movie-recommendation-engine/ReadMe.md

 #### data_collection.py

-1) The code you provided is a script to fetch movie data from The Movie Database (TMDB) API
+1) The script fetches movie data from The Movie Database (TMDB) API

 2) It retrieves the details of popular movies, their casts, and directors